Scene Structure Guidance Network: Unfolding Graph Partitioning into Pixel-Wise Feature Learning

 We can finally obtain a set of eigenvectors $\textbf{Y}$ by minimizing the quadratic form of $\textbf{L}$, $\mathcal{L}_{eigen}$, as below:

-However, we observe that SSGNet sometimes produces undesirable results during the training phase because of the degenerate case, where the rank of $\textbf{Y}$ may be lower, and needs an additional loss term to regularize it.
+However, we observe that SSGNet sometimes produces undesirable results during the training phase because of the degenerate case, where all eigenvectors have the same value, and needs an additional loss term to regularize it.